 - Follow up with patience.
 Underdoing it and overdoing it are both common networking mistakes.
 Underdoing it refers to making only one attempt to reach someone and, if there’s no immediate response, assuming there’s no interest.
 Overdoing it is blowing up someone’s inbox or calling them over and over again.
 Persistence is very important, but be sure to exercise a high degree of patience, knowing that many people are juggling a lot more now than ever before.
 Spread your follow-ups over several days, keep them short and sincere, and don’t expect anyone to get back to you right away.

-To access more career resources, including a webinar and a video from ASCM's Career Coach, Rodney Apple, visit the ASCM Career Transition page.
+To access more career resources, visit the ASCM Career Transition page.